Telefonica denies plans to bid for KPN's E-Plus

-MADRID (Reuters) - Spain’s Telefonica (TEF.MC) is not going to bid for Dutch telecoms group KPN’s (KPN.AS) German business E-Plus, a spokesman said on Friday, denying reports on Dutch public broadcaster NOS.
+MADRID, June 1 (Reuters) - Spain’s Telefonica is not going to bid for Dutch telecoms group KPN’s German business E-Plus, a spokesman said on Friday, denying reports on Dutch public broadcaster NOS.

 “We told analysts yesterday that we’re not going to bid for either part or all of KPN.
 I have nothing else to add,” the spokesman said, confirming a note from Bank of America Merril Lynch.